What Is an Index Fund?

 Share this article

-If you’re thinking about investing in index funds, it’s important to make sure you understand the basics of how they work.
+If you’re thinking about investing in index funds, it’s important to make sure you understand how they work.
 Once you have the fundamentals down, you can decide whether they’re a good fit for your investment goals.

 How do index funds work?

-The S&P 500, Dow Jones Industrial Average and the Nasdaq Composite are some of the most well-known stock indices in the US.
-Then there are also sector-specific indices like the Dow Jones US Technology Index, which focuses on the stock performance of certain US companies in the technology industry.
+The S&P 500, Dow Jones Industrial Average, and the Nasdaq Composite are some of the most well-known stock indices in the US.
+Then there are also sector-specific indices like the Dow Jones US Technology Index, which focuses on the stock performance of select US companies in the technology industry.

-Another good thing to know: Index funds aren’t usually actively managed.
-Fund managers aren’t hunched over a desk constantly researching, buying and selling individual stocks for the portfolio, hoping to outperform the market.
+Since index funds track a market index, they aren’t usually actively managed.
+Fund managers aren't constantly researching, buying, and selling individual stocks for the portfolio, hoping to outperform the market.
 Remember, index funds simply try to match the overall risk and return of a particular market index.
 Because of this approach, they’re often considered a type of passive investing.
-(Want to learn more about passive investing?
-Check out our article on the topic here.)

 Because many index funds are passively managed, they often come with lower investment fees and operating expenses than actively-managed funds.
 And this is one reason why they’ve caught the attention of many investors.
 Index funds are generally considered a low-cost investment that could help you further diversify your portfolio.

 You can invest in index funds by buying shares through a mutual fund company or a broker.
-But before rushing off with your shopping cart, there are three important considerations to go over:
+But before rushing in, there are three important considerations to go over.

-• Tracking error.
 Remember when we said that an index fund is built to track a market index as closely as possible?
 Depending on certain factors, such as how the fund is built, the performance of the fund may not always match the performance of the market index perfectly.
 And that makes sense if you think about it.
 If an index fund contains only a sample of the stocks in the S&P 500 (instead of all 500), chances are the fund’s performance will likely differ from how the actual market index is doing.
-This is what we mean by tracking error – basically, it’s the difference between the performance of the fund vs. that of the market index.
-(Usually you want to look for a smaller tracking error.)
+This is known as tracking error – basically, it’s the difference between the performance of the fund vs. that of the market index.

-We won’t get into the math details here (it’s a standard deviation calculation).
-But the takeaway is: When you’re comparing index funds, the tracking error is something important to pay attention to because it can help give you a sense of how an index fund has performed over time.
-Now, not all funds will publicly post their tracking error data, so you may have to ask your index fund provider directly for this information.
+When comparing index funds, the tracking error is something important to pay attention to because it can help give you a sense of how an index fund has performed over time.
+You usually want to look for a low tracking error.
+Not all funds will publicly post their tracking error data, so you may have to ask your index fund provider directly for this information.

 This article is for informational purposes only and shall not constitute an offer, solicitation, or recommendation.
 This article was prepared by and approved by Marcus by Goldman Sachs® but is not a description of any of the products or services offered by and does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, or any of their affiliates, subsidiaries or divisions.
 Goldman Sachs Bank USA is not providing any financial, economic, legal, accounting, tax or other recommendation in this article and it is not a substitute for individualized professional advice.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, or any of its affiliates, none of which are a fiduciary with respect to any person or plan by reason of providing the material or content herein.
 Neither Goldman Sachs Bank USA, nor any of its affiliates make any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.